dylian94/K8055-C-Sharp-Wrapper/README.md

 ##How to use
 1. Build the DLL.
 2. Add a reference to the DLL to your project.
+3. Download the Velleman K8055 (v4) SDK (http://www.velleman.eu/support/downloads/?code=K8055&type=9)
+4. Extract the K8055D.dll from the "DLL_v4.0.0.0" folder.
+5. Make 4 copies of the DLL file in your project folder and name like noted below*
+    * K8055-1.dll
+    * K8055-2.dll
+    * K8055-3.dll
+    * K8055-4.dll
+6. Add the DLL files to your project and change the associated property "Copy to Output Directory" to "Copy if newer" or "Copy always".
-3. Check the examples below to see how the DLL can be used.
+7. Check the examples below to see how the DLL can be used.

+* Copying the DLL 4 times is needed to be able to connect to multiple devices at ones without having to open and close connections each time.

 ##Examples
 ###Connecting to devices